Subscribe to Blog to stay up-to-date.

 Let’s face it, ink printer cartridges, at least the ones that use separate inks, function pretty much the same way.
 Yet there are literally hundreds of different models, and your printer will usually work only with the ones designed for your printer.
 Even a tiny difference in model numbers can make the cartridges incompatible.
 You have very little choice except to pay the manufacturer up to $50 per cartridge.
 Refills?
 Well, some people swear by them, but just as many swear at them.
 They void your warranty, they often make a mess, and they pretty much never work as well as the OEM cartridges.

-In fact, a PCWorld analysis from 2012 shows that there is an inverse relationship between the cost of the printer and the cost of replacement cartridges; For printer that retailed for more than $200, the ink cost per page was 3.9 cents for black and white, and 8.3 cents for color.
+In fact, a PCWorld analysis from 2012 shows that there is an inverse relationship between the cost of the printer and the cost of replacement cartridges; For printers that retailed for more than $200, the ink cost per page was 3.9 cents for black and white, and 8.3 cents for color.
 For the cheaper printers, which retailed for less than $200, the costs per page jumped to 5.5 cents and 8.9 respectively.

 That adds up.
 After just one ream of paper (250 sheets), you’re already looking at $4.00 difference.
 How much paper do you go through?